RicCampbell/FAIR4RS_repos_dois/episodes/citation.md

  - Where to find the software
  - How to access the code (if different to the above, and available)

-The first two, while clear should be part of a citation, might not be immediate when thinking about reproducablity, but if you think that they can sometimes act as a kind of 'primary key' to help people know they're working with the right software (see last episode and naming things).
+The first two, while it’s clear that they should be part of a citation, might not immediately seem relevant when thinking about reproducibility, but if you think that they can sometimes act as a kind of ‘primary key’ to help people know they’re working with the right software (see the last episode and its discussion of naming things).

-The bottom three you can see would be needed to be certain you can reproduce the work as best as possible.
-We know that many changes can happen between versions, some big changes, some small changes that could have knock on affects to how everything works.
-Of course where to find the software goes back to our first episode, and having a solid pointer to the code can be solved by getting a DOI for your work (you should of course not mint a DOI for other people's work, and you might just have to cite the best link available).
+The bottom three you can see would be needed in order to be certain you can reproduce the work as best as possible.
+We know that many changes can happen between versions, some big changes, some small changes that could have knock-on effects to how everything works.
+Of course, where to find the software goes back to our first episode, and having a solid pointer to the code can be solved by getting a DOI for your work (you should of course not mint a DOI for other people’s work, and you might just have to cite the best link available).

-<code>CITATION.cff</code> are designed to pull everything you or others need in one place.
+<code>CITATION.cff</code> files are designed to pull together everything you or others need in one place.
 Similar to README, or LICENCE files, they are top level files that contain in a standardised fashion all the information required.

 This is an example of a <code>CITATION.cff</code> file (the one for this module):